Diabetic Meal Plans: Nutrition Tips for Managing Diabetes

 So what does a diabetic meal plan look like?

-A common misconception is that diets for diabetic are restrictive and feature only bland, tasteless food.
+A common misconception is that diets for diabetics are restrictive and feature only bland, tasteless food.
 But that couldn’t be further from the truth.

 Diabetics can still eat many of their favorite foods.
 In fact, according to the American Diabetes Association, a diabetic menu should include a variety of delicious foods, like whole grains, fresh fruits and veggies, lean meats and low- or non-fat dairy.
 The diet should also feature: